Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

-OWASP LLM + agentic risk lead magnet
+OWASP LLM + agentic risk governance assessment

 Prompt Injection & Excessive Agency Governance Check